losol/eventuras/Docs/Specification/Registration.md

 # Registration
 Registration of users is a main focus of the solution.
 It should be simple, and have an attractive layout.

+## Business user story
+* As a web site visitor I find information about events and extra products and may register for attending events, so that I could enhance my knowledge.

 ## User stories
 * As a web site visitor I could register for an event so that I may attend it.
 * As a web site visitor I could overview over extra products